moritzshore/rswap/README.md

 The same goes for if you have any suggestions for improvement.
 If would you like to contribute to the project, let me know!
 Very open towards collaborative improvement.
 Fork/Branch off as you please :)

-Any OPTAIN case-studies which use `rswap` are required to bake Moritz Shore a cake using a local reciepe from the case-study country.
+Any OPTAIN case-studies which use `rswap` are required to bake Moritz Shore a cake using a local recipe from the case-study country.

 ## Acknowledgements